The ‘Grey Trail’

 Solving a Paint Point

-One of the main frustrations of festival visitors is that guided walks have a limited capacity (usually 20 people) and they are booked out almost instantly.
+It turned out that one of the main frustrations of Budapest100 visitors is that guided walks have a limited capacity (usually 20 people) and they are booked out almost instantly.
 People were happy to learn from the program that this year there's a remedy for their usual disappointment.

 Sparking Discussions